georgyfarniev/litetran-qt/README.md

 About LiteTran
 --------------
-LiteTran is a tiny GUI for text translation.
+LiteTran is simple text translate utility.

 Features
 --------
-- Very simple user interface
+- User-friendly interface
-- Translate by text selection.
-Just select text, press key combination (Ctrl+Shift+T by default) get translation result in popup.
-You don't need to open your web browser with everytime you want to translate something.
+- Translation of selected text in popup (Ctrl+Shift+T by default)
+- No annoying windows - only small popup with translation
-- Text speech (up to 100 characters)
+- Text pronunciation
-- 37 Supported Languages
+- 37 Languages supported
+- It's possible to choose only necessary languages to show in interface
+- Tray icon let you access LiteTran window and settings quickly

 Platforms
 ---------
-Currently supports only Linux and Windows.
-Mac OS and *BSD coming soon.
+LiteTran works fine on Linux, requires Qt >= 5.2 Windows version also available, but have limited support of translate popup.

 Build Depdendencies